Invincible King Tri-Zenon

 Invincible King Tri-Zenon (無敵王トライゼノン, Muteki-Ō Torai-Zenon) is a Japanese anime television series created by E&G Films.
 Directed by Takashi Watanabe and written by Katsumi Hasegawa, the anime's 22 episodes were broadcast on TBS between October 14, 2000, and March 17, 2001.
 It took over the Saturday 17:30 - 18:00 timeslot once claimed by the Sakura Wars TV series.

 Plot

 During the Edo period, three mysterious space capsules were sent down to Earth and fell in the parts of Japan.

 Inside there were three parts of a giant spaceship, the Shinonome (meaning sunrise), the Dawn and the Daybreak and a three robot guardians Tri-Zenon, Gaia-Zenon and Alma-Zenon.

 Feared that it might bring chaos to the country, the humans at that time buried them down beneath the ground.

-Today.
-The Empire Zenon Palace is invading Earth to find these objects, to fight this galactic threat the Secrets were awoken one by one.
+The Empire Zenon Palace invades Earth in search of these objects.
+To fight this threat, the Secrets are awakened one by one.

 The first to awaken, Tri-Zenon, one of the Zenon Guardians, a giant robot, is now driven by the descendant of the Kamui family, Akira Kamui, his younger brother Ai Kamui and his girlfriend Kanna.

 This is the story of their fight for justice against the alien empire.